shoshani777/AdvancedProg2VS/README.md

 #### Run the reviews site:
 1. pull the git files to a MVC project
+2. update the data-base
-2. execute the program and open chrome
+3. execute the program and open chrome

 #### Run the Rest-Api:
 1. pull the git files to a Web-Rest-Api project
+2. update the data-base
-2. execute the program
+3. execute the program

 #### Run client-side (ReactJS):
 1. Clone the files to a react project.